sobstel/sesshin/README.md

 * sends cookie only when session really created
 * session id rotation (anti session hijacking), based on time and/or number of requests
-* support for user-defined storage
+* support for user-defined stores
 * support for user-defined listeners (observers)
 * support for user-defined entropy callback
 * support for own fingerprint generators, e.g. user agent,
 * unlike PHP native mechanism, you don't have to use cron or resourse-consuming 100% garbage collecting probability to ensure sessions are removed exactly after specified time
-* convention over configuration (has defined default listener, storage, entropy generator, fingerprint generator and ID storage)
+* convention over configuration (has defined default listener, store, entropy generator, fingerprint generator and ID store)
 * 100% independent from insecure native PHP session extension
 * and some more...